mountainkidai/rfSEClub/Vocab/Phrases.md

     Meaning: To reveal a secret or tell information that was supposed to be kept hidden Example:"Come on, spill the beans!
 What did they get you for your birthday?

+19. "Pull the plug"

+    Meaning: To stop or end something, especially a project, activity, or system Example:"The company decided to pull the plug on the failing product line."